Why not to come to Italy and work with us?

-The aim of the camp is to help children learn English in a fun and enjoyable way, one that differs from the learning method they are used to during the course of the school year.
+The aim of the camps is to help children learn English in a fun and enjoyable way, one that differs from the learning method they are used to during the course of the school year.
 This is accomplished using games, songs and music, drama, role-playing, sport, art, new-media and anything that could stimulate their interest.

 Despite being organized within the school buildings, the methods used by the Association are very different.
 “Alice in Città” furthers teaching methods based on positive emotions, playing games, partecipation and are catered to the children’s fantasies and interests.

 THE ASSOCIATION ORGANIZES SPECIFIC TRAINING FOR THE TUTORS TO INFORM AND TRAIN THEM IN THE DIDACTIC METHODS USED TO WORK IN THE CAMPS.
-These training sessions are held in April (Recruitment day in London), June, July and August.

 Several methods are used to bolster an efficient and enjoyable social environment.